Point808/LobbySIO/README.md

 ### Concept ###
 Touchscreen or tablet installed in a lobby or waiting room allows guest to self-register.
 A security desk operator has a secured interface to log in and manage the registration queue.
-08/21/2019 - moved to new GIT server.
-Apologies for disruptions.

 ### About ###
 Josh North - josh.north@point808.com